Improve your early years practice

 In Malcolm Gladwell’s book The Tipping Point, he talks about the children’s show Blue’s Clues and how it exemplifies the benefits of repetition in early childhood.
 The team behind the TV program found that children’s comprehension increased when they played the same show five days in a row.
 Also, there was no drop in engagement.

 Why?
 Well, at a very simple level, repetition helps anyone learn something new.
 When we learn something new, we create a new neural pathway in our brain, and this needs to be strengthened by going over that same piece of knowledge again and again.

-What’s more, we learn new skills and different levels of understanding each time.
+Further, we learn new skills and different levels of understanding each time.
 When a child is first exposed to something new they are often just taking in the experience.
 It’s very difficult to really learn from it.

-But as they repeat the process again and again, they go from experiencing to anticipating, from understanding basic concepts to exploring the activity to its fullest extent.
+As childrenrepeat a process again and again, they go from experiencing to anticipating, from understanding basic concepts to exploring the activity to its fullest extent.

-Doing something familiar and comfortable not only provides them with a calm environment in which they can learn, but it also bolsters their self-esteem.
+Doing something familiar and comfortable not only provides them with a calm environment in which they can learn, but also bolsters their self-esteem.
 That feeling of affirmation that “I can do this, I know what I’m doing” is invaluable for every little learner.
 The repetition is comforting.

 One quick note before we get started with some ideas on how to provide a more repetition-friendly environment.
 For repetition to be valuable, the activity, interest, item or object that the children want to repeatedly engage with has to have the right level of complexity.

 It must be complex enough to allow for progression into deeper and deeper levels of comprehension, but not too complex that it is confusing and overwhelming.

 That’s why things like books and nursery rhymes are perfect.
 They are something children can go from experiencing to understanding to asking questions and starting to predict future events.
 There is a world of learning in one simple thing!